A Story From: United States

 For Ages: 5 to 7yrs., 8 to 10yrs.

-Tales of the Demi-God Maui Moana ~ Legend Stories for Kids
+Tales from Moana Maui the Demi-God ~ Legend Stories for Kids

-These are short Legend Tales of the Demi-God Maui Moana.
+These are short Legend Tales of the Demi-God Maui as seen in Moana.
 It is part of our Classic Bedtime Stories for Kids Collection.
 It has been adapted from the Tales of Maui as well as Disney's version of Moana.
 This version is brought to you by Stories to Grow by.